 On the other hand, if you’re attempting to capture an artistic still for a longer video-based narrative that you’ll be assisting to cover, you may want a more expensive drone with a customizable payload.
 That way you can attach your own high-end camera and get the greatest shots feasible.

-According to Payscale, beginning salaries for journalism students are about $35,000 a year on average.
+According to Payscale, the beginning salary for journalism students is about $35,000 a year on average.
 While photojournalists earn approximately $30,000 and news anchors make around $50,000 per year.

 According to the Association for Unmanned Vehicle Systems International (AUVSI), the agricultural industry is expected to be the largest market for drone applications in the coming years.

-As a drone pilot in the agricultural industry, you will need to be familiar with the various software tools and resources used for data analysis and management.
-You will also need strong technical skills, as well as good judgment and decision-making abilities when it comes to identifying potential crop issues or hazards.
+As a drone pilot in the agricultural industry, you have to be familiar with the multiple software tools and resources used for data analysis and management.

 A Normalized Difference Vegetation Index map, often known as an NDVI map, is one of the most common outputs given by a drone pilot to a farmer.
 These maps can be used to identify what plant is growing where on a piece of property and also how well each one is doing.